ju-am/ROMLauncher/readme/readme.txt

 --------------------------------------------------------------------------------

 If you feel like it, you can edit the settings.json directly.
 This makes it easier to e.g. find & replace strings, if needed.
+Overall, this is not recommended.

 --------------------------------------------------------------------------------
 IN CASE OF ERROR----------------------------------------------------------------